 Concert

 Martha is invited by Jeffrey Gibson to engage with his installation POWER FULL BECAUSE WE’RE DIFFERENT; she and her touring band will offer Song-scapes — an immersive, congregational concert honoring the space in sound, sonic time travel — connecting the ancestors and descendants, the past and present, unapologetically uplifting the Black and Indigenous interwoven American story in music.
-Move and dance in the space in second line parade with the musicians to the Hunter Center, where she and her band will pay homage to the sounds of the Indigenous foundation of American Roots music; Southeastern Indigenous influences in Blues, Roots, Rock, Gospel, HipHop, EDM, and more: This Is What It Sounds Like When Worlds Collide.
+Following a day of movement with the musicians during MASS MoCA’s Community Day, join us in the Hunter Center, where she and her band will pay homage to the sounds of the Indigenous foundation of American Roots music; Southeastern Indigenous influences in Blues, Roots, Rock, Gospel, HipHop, EDM, and more: This Is What It Sounds Like When Worlds Collide.

 About the Artist: